MrGracu/EasyNotepad/README.md

 # EasyNotepad
-A program that is a simplified version of a text editor.
+Program that is a simplified version of a text editor.

 The program allows you to:
 - creating a new document